 Empowered: How Black entrepreneurs empower America

-There are an estimated 124,000 Black-owned businesses in the United States, and Black entrepreneurs make good on the countless struggles and persistent dreams of their forebearers – not just this month but all year long.
+There are over three million Black-owned businesses in the United States, and Black entrepreneurs make good on the countless struggles and persistent dreams of their forebearers – not just this month but all year long.
 Their success has a lot to teach all entrepreneurs, and their experiences stand as unique testimonies to the power of courage.

 Hiscox Pan African Employee Network invites us all to listen